d0pam1n/pjsip-android/README.md

 The current version of this library is 2.6.

-THE LIBRARY IS NOT AVAILABLE ON JCENTER RIGHT NOW.
-I HAVE SOME PROBLEMS WITH MY ACCOUNT THERE!!!

 # Reporting issues
 Please contact the PJSIP team directly.
 I´m only compiling and publishing PJSIP for Android on JCenter.